 How to File a Lawsuit or Complaint about Discrimination

 Except for age discrimination, Alabama does not have state civil rights or an anti-discrimination statute.
 The state relies instead on federal regulations.
 This means that if your child has experienced discrimination, you will need to file a complaint with a federal agency.
-This is usually the first step to take, rather than filing a lawsuit right away.

 For disability rights, the laws most likely to apply to include the Americans with Disabilities Act and the Individuals with Disabilities in Education Act for school-related situations.
 To file a complaint under these laws, you must do so with the U.S. Department of Justice.
 Your lawyer will know how to start this process.